 - Potential for coordination

-Because if this, only 55% of Canadians had access to coverage from 3 or more networks and the only provinces where Canadians had access to 4 or more networks were Ontario and Quebec.
+Only 55% of Canadians had access to coverage from 3 or more networks and the only provinces where Canadians had access to 4 or more networks were Ontario and Quebec.

 Based on the latest price comparison study, these regional providers offer mobile wireless prices that are 12% to 34% lower and mobile internet prices that are 19% to 31% lower than the national carriers.